otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 > Knows: name, age.
 Does: bark.

 This is a tiny version of a technique called **CRC cards** (Class, Responsibility, Collaborator).
 Professional teams do this on whiteboards before writing a line of code, because it's much cheaper to redesign a sentence than to redesign a class hierarchy.
-You'll be asked to write this kind of one-line responsibility summary before several tasks this week, and it's genuinely worth doing even when it feels obvious.
+You'll be asked to write this kind of one-line responsibility summary before several tasks this module, and it's genuinely worth doing even when it feels obvious.
 The times it _isn't_ obvious are exactly when this step saves you.

 Once you've settled the responsibilities, sketching a quick **class diagram**, just a box with three sections (name, fields, methods), makes the plan visible before you type anything: